Mistakes Content VAs Make in Video Processing

 Intro

-• Add a lower third with your name that lasts 5 seconds at the beginning of your video.
+• Add lower thirds with names of the main speakers, lasting 5 seconds at the beginning of your video (when the speaker starts talking).

 • Ensure the lower third is placed in the frame’s left or right lower third.